 In the winter, various household appliances, bathtubs, showers, and cooking vapors can contribute to excess moisture build-up.
 Improperly ventilated attics will allow this moisture to collect and cling to the underside of the roof.
 The moisture will condense and fall, soaking the attic insulation and reducing its efficiency.
 Moisture in an attic can also cause harmful mold to grow on the insulation and underside of the roof deck.
 This mold is harmful to your health and is very expensive to remediate.

 Additional structural damage can include from moisture can include:

 - Roof deck warping and rotting of the wood frame

 - Rusting of the roofing fasteners on the underside of the roof deck which can lead to shingle blow-offs

 - Buckling of shingles and felt

-Finally, attics should be properly ventilated to help prevent ice dams in cold northern climates.
+Finally, attic ventilation systems help prevent ice dams.
 During the winter, ice and snow on a roof will melt and run down the deck to the cooler eaves.
 This run-off can re-freeze, creating an ice dam that may force water back up under the shingles and leak into your home — causing as much as hundreds or thousands of dollars of damage to your ceilings and walls.
 To add insult to injury these repairs may not be covered on your insurance policy.
 Adequate attic ventilation reduces the amount of initial melting that occurs on your roof, thereby reducing the chance that ice dams will form and in the long run saving you a great deal of headaches and costly repairs.
 Don’t underestimate the importance of proper attic ventilation.